Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Abstract

 \section{Abstract}

-Kolmogorov–Arnold Networks (KANs) have shown strong potential for efficiently approximating complex nonlinear functions.
-However, the original KAN formulation relies on B-spline basis functions, which incur substantial computational overhead due to De Boor's algorithm.
-To address this limitation, recent work has explored alternative basis functions such as radial basis functions (RBFs) that can improve computational efficiency and flexibility.
-Yet, standard RBF-KANs often sacrifice accuracy relative to the original KAN design.
-In this work, we propose Free-RBF-KAN, a RBF-based KAN architecture that incorporates adaptive learning grids and trainable smoothness to close this performance gap.
-Our method employs freely learnable RBF shapes that dynamically align grid representations with activation patterns, enabling expressive and adaptive function approximation.
-Additionally, we treat smoothness as a kernel parameter optimized jointly with network weights, without increasing computational complexity.
-We provide a general universality proof for RBF-KANs, which encompasses our Free-RBF-KAN formulation.
-Through a broad set of experiments, including multiscale function approximation, physics-informed machine learning, and PDE solution operator learning, Free-RBF-KAN achieves accuracy comparable to the original B-spline-based KAN while delivering faster training and inference.
-These results highlight Free-RBF-KAN as a compelling balance between computational efficiency and adaptive resolution, particularly for high-dimensional structured modeling tasks.
+Kolmogorov–Arnold Networks (KANs) offer a promising framework for approximating complex nonlinear functions, yet the original B-spline formulation suffers from significant computational overhead due to De Boor's algorithm.
+While recent RBF-based variants improve efficiency, they often sacrifice the approximation accuracy inherent in the original spline-based design.
+To bridge this gap, we propose Free-RBF-KAN, an architecture that integrates adaptive learning grids and trainable smoothness parameters to enable expressive, high-resolution function approximation.
+Our method utilizes learnable RBF shapes that dynamically align with activation patterns, and we provide the first formal universal approximation proof for the RBF-KAN family.
+Empirical evaluations across multiscale regression, physics-informed PDEs, and operator learning demonstrate that Free-RBF-KAN can achieve accuracy comparable to its B-spline counterparts while delivering significantly faster training and inference.
+These results establish Free-RBF-KAN as an efficient and adaptive alternative for high-dimensional structured modeling tasks.